aws/aws-advanced-jdbc-wrapper/docs/development-guide/IntegrationTests.md

 ### Environment Variables

-If the environment variable `REUSE_AURORA_CLUSTER` is set to true, the integration tests will use the existing cluster defined by your environment variables.
+If the environment variable `REUSE_RDS_CLUSTER` is set to true, the integration tests will use the existing cluster defined by your environment variables.
 Otherwise, the integration tests will create a new Aurora cluster and then delete it automatically when the tests are done.
 Note that you will need a valid Docker environment to run any of the integration tests because they are run using a Docker environment as a host.
 The appropriate Docker containers will be created automatically when you run the tests, so you will not need to execute any Docker commands manually.

 >**Note:** if you are running tests against an existing cluster, the tests will only run against the Aurora database engine of that cluster.
 For example, if you specify a MySQL cluster using the environment variables, only the MySQL tests will be run even if you pick test-all-aurora as the task.
 To run against Postgres instead, you will need to change your environment variables